-Using Neighbor, renters can save an average of $54 a month and hosts can earn over $400 a month.
+Using Neighbor to rent out affordable storage units allows renters to save an average of $54 a month while hosts can earn over $400 a month.
 Between the cheaper prices, secure space and newfound friends, Neighbor is making the self-storage industry a friendlier place for everyone.

 This pet care-sharing community is the perfect way for pet owners to get connected with sitters in their area.
 Rover allows owners to create listings for dog boarding and walking, house sitting, visits/check-ins and doggy daycare.